TabbycatDebate/tabbycat/docs/features/data-importers.rst

 The **tournament data importer** is the class that imports data from one or more files (usually CSV files) into the database.
 A base class ``BaseTournamentDataImporter`` is in `importer/base.py <https://github.com/czlee/tabbycat/blob/develop/importer/base.py>`_.
 An example of a data importer is in `importer/anorak.py <https://github.com/czlee/tabbycat/blob/develop/importer/anorak.py>`_.

+.. todo:: This page is incomplete.
+If you'd like to write your own tournament data importer, please contact Chuan-Zheng using the contact details in the :ref:`authors` section.

 Why write your own?
 ===================